Seeed-Studio/DataCanvas/README.md

-# Sense Your City - Seeeduino Setup Instructions
+# Sense Your City: Seeeduino Setup Instructions

 ##### Open the package, lay out all the items on the table in front of you.